Soccer Jumping at an Opponent Foul

 Jumping at an opponent can take several forms, but any player who becomes airborne through their own propulsion and then makes contact with an opponent is likely to commit this foul.
-Most fouls are committed by a player either: jumping toward an opponent to intimidate or impede, or jumping toward the ball, missing the ball, and striking an opponent instead.
-For example, if a player jumps toward the ball but accidentally makes contact with an opponent, a jumping at an opponent foul will typically be called.
-It does not matter whether a player intentionally jumps toward an opponent’s body or if the player attempts and fails to play the ball and makes unintentional contact with an opponent, a jumping at an opponent foul can be called in either case.
-If a player jumps in the course of playing a ball and makes incidental contact with an opponent due to momentum, no foul occurs.
+Most fouls are committed by a player either 1) jumping toward an opponent to intimidate or impede them, or 2) jumping toward the ball, missing the ball, and striking an opponent instead.

 Like most physical fouls, jumping at an opponent is punishable by a direct free kick being awarded to the non-offending team.
 If the foul is committed recklessly, a yellow card will be shown; if it is committed with excessive force, a red card will be shown and the offender will be ejected.